aptof/mat-common-dialog/projects/mat-common-dialog/README.md

 ## Release Notes

+#### V 1.0.0
+**Breaking Changes**
+1. notify renamed to warn

+**Non-breaking changes**
+1. Updated to Angular 10
+2. Added new dialog = YesNoCancel

 #### V 0.2.2
 **Breaking Changes**
 1. chooseOne renamed to selectOne

 **Non-breaking changes**

-2. Added prefilledText in enterText
+2. Added preFilledText in enterText
-3. Added prefilledNumber in enterNumber
+3. Added preFilledNumber in enterNumber
 4. Added selectedOption in chooseOne

 #### V 0.2.1
-1. notify now return only true insted of buttonText
+1. notify now return only true instead of buttonText
 2. confirm now return true or false instead of 'Yes' or 'No'

 #### V 0.2.0